OSCE secretary-general Helga Schmid: A skilled negotiator | DW | 04.12.2020

 Helga Schmid is not well known in Germany.
 The 59-year-old career diplomat spent the last four years in Brussels as the influential secretary-general of the European External Action Service, the EEAS.

-But she was also one of the chief negotiators of the 2015 nuclear deal between Iran and major world powers when she proved to have excellent negotiating skills.
+But she was also one of the chief architects of the 2015 nuclear deal between Iran and major world powers , when she proved to have excellent negotiating skills.

-She also played a special role in mediating between the EU and Russia during the international crisis surrounding events in Ukraine in 2013/14.
+Schmid also played a special role in mediating between the European Union and Russia during the international crisis surrounding events in Ukraine in 2013/14.

 In both cases, the EU was pitted against the US, with former President Barack Obama insisting on a tough line against Tehran and Moscow, while the EU was more willing to compromise.